Inside the Ohio factory that could make or break Biden’s big solar energy push

 And Sen. Jon Ossoff (D-Ga.) and other Senate Democrats are proposing new tax credits for domestic solar manufacturers.

-Solar-panel installers say they believe they’ll be able to document that some Chinese suppliers are free of forced labor, which should allow them to continue importing.
+Solar panel installers say they believe they’ll be able to document that some Chinese suppliers are free of forced labor, which should allow them to continue importing.

-Chinese “manufacturers are going into overdrive to make sure they can get all the details … to show they are clean, completely, down to time cards for the quartz miners,” said John Berger, chief executive of Sunnova, a residential solar-energy company in Houston.
+Chinese “manufacturers are going into overdrive to make sure they can get all the details … to show they are clean, completely, down to time cards for the quartz miners,” said John Berger, chief executive of Sunnova, a residential solar energy company in Houston.
 “We are becoming increasingly confident we have no forced labor.”

 The United States, he added, needs to figure out “how to solve the [forced-labor] problem and not create another massive problem that gets in the way of decarbonization and addressing climate change.”

-The U.S. Solar Energy Industries Association, which represents panel installers and others, has developed a “traceability protocol” that it says will ensure its members aren’t buying components tied to forced labor.
-The group has hired auditors with offices in China to monitor compliance.
+The Solar Energy Industries Association, which represents panel installers and others, has developed a “traceability protocol” that it says will ensure its members aren’t buying components tied to forced labor.
+The group has tapped auditors with offices in China to monitor compliance.

 But Laura T. Murphy, a professor of human rights and contemporary slavery at Sheffield Hallam University in the United Kingdom, who has reported on forced labor in China’s solar industry, expressed doubt that such audits would work, given that Chinese authorities have pressured domestic companies not to comply with them.